Popax21/SPIN-PA/docs/Celeste Spinner Analysis - the SPIN theory.md

 - $\lvert r' \rvert = \mathit{thr}_R \neq \mathit{thr}_L = o$
 	- This difference does not affect the group indicies $g_R = g_L$, however a further recursive cycle is required to predict the recursive length drift of $L_L$.
 - when $r' > 0$: $\mathit{off} - r' = \mathit{off}_R \neq \mathit{off}_L = \mathit{off}$
-	- In this case, the length drift cycle is one tick behind of the recursive cycle.
-The regular recursive cycle can still be used to predict the length drift, but one must look at the values from the previous tick instead of the current value.
-The recursive length drift cycle of $L_L$ must then also be adjusted to use $\mathit{off}_R$ instead of $\mathit{off}_L$, as this cancels out the fact that values are taken from the previous tick.
+	- In this case, the recursive group drift cycle is one tick behind of the length drift cycle.
+The regular recursive cycle can still be used to predict the length drift, but one must look at the values from the next tick instead of the current value.
+The recursive length drift cycle of $L_L$ must then also be adjusted to use $\mathit{off}_R$ instead of $\mathit{off}_L$, as this cancels out the fact that values are taken from the next tick.
+	- This also means that length drifts either happen in the same group cycle, or in the group cycle before an actual group drift happens.

 ## Why this even happens